World Meteorological Organization

 FOSS sustainability and risk management

 Sustainability, and long-term maintenance and support, are amongst the most significant challenges in FOSS adoption.
-Software that is relied upon by Members, especially for operational services, must be maintained over the long-term, with timely security updates and patches, compatibility updates and responsive support.
+Software that is relied upon by Members, especially for operational services, must be maintained over the long-term, with timely security updates and patches, backwards compatibility and responsive support.
 Key risks to be managed include:

 • Dependency risk: Software often depends on a chain of upstream libraries and components.
 Understanding and monitoring these dependencies is essential for assessing overall project health.
 This includes changes to upstream licensing conditions.